;

 Nutrition

-Keyword beef, Butter, carrot, garlic, gravy, mashed potatoes, mushrooms, onion, parsnips, pearl onions, pot roast, potatoes, spoon roast
+Keyword beef, butter, carrot, garlic, gravy, mashed potatoes, mushrooms, onion, parsnips, pearl onions, pot roast, potatoes, spoon roast

-Recipe Card with Nutrition powered by WP Recipe Maker
+Recipe Card powered by WP Recipe Maker

 (Nutritional values are an approximation.
 Actual nutritional values may vary due to preparation techniques, variations related to suppliers, regional and seasonal differences, or rounding.)

-Copyright © 2017-2023 Kymberley Pekrul | GfreeDeliciously | gfreedeliciously.com | All content and photographs are copyright protected.
-The sharing of this recipe is both encouraged and appreciated.
-However, copying and/or pasting full recipes to any social media is strictly prohibited.
+Copyright © 2017-2025 Kymberley Pekrul | GfreeDeliciously | gfreedeliciously.com | All content and photographs are copyright protected.
+Sharing this recipe is both encouraged and appreciated.
+However, copying and/or pasting full recipes on social media is strictly prohibited.
 Please read my Photo Use Policy for detailed guidelines and further clarification.

 RECIPE TAGS: